ClimateImpactLab/energy-code-release-2020/1_analysis/README.md

 # Folder Structure

 `uninteracted_regression` - Code for estimating and plotting the global average energy-temperature response function.
-Section A.6 outlines this piece of analysis.
+Appendix Section C.1 outlines this piece of analysis.

 `decile_regression` - Code for estimating and plotting the energy-temperature response relationship for each decile of in sample GDP per-capita.
-Equation 3 on page 16 outlines this piece of analysis.
+Appendix Section C.2 outlines this piece of analysis.

 `interacted_regression` - Code for estimating and plotting energy-temperature response heterogeneity by income and long-run climate.
-Section A.7 outlines this piece of analysis.
+Appendix Section C.3 outlines this piece of analysis.

 # Folder Contents